-Free podcasting app for Android AntennaPod adds new Home screen and gets brand refresh in 3.0 release
+Free podcasting app for Android ‘AntennaPod’ adds new Home screen and gets new look in 3.0 release

-Wednesday 15 March 2023 – The new 3.0 release of the ad-free and gratis podcast app for Android ‘AntennaPod’ introduces a Home screen, which gives users an overview of their queued items, just released episodes, their favorite podcasts and surprise suggestions.
+Wednesday 15 March 2023 – The new 3.0 release of the free and ad-free podcast app for Android ‘AntennaPod’ introduces a Home screen, giving users an overview of the most important sections and content in the app.
 This new version will land in users’ hands with a refreshed icon and interface.
 The updated app is available for download on Google Play and F-Droid from today.

 The newly added Home screen introduces a navigation flow that encourages users to discover the content from podcasters they trust and have subscribed to.
-With that, the screen personalizes the app experience while respecting users’ privacy by drawing from local app data.
+By drawing on local app data the screen personalizes the app experience while respecting users’ privacy.

-The first of five sections on the Home screen allows users to quickly and easily ‘Continue listening’ queued episodes which the user started listening but didn’t finish yet.
-Just under it it, users will be able to ‘See what’s new’ with the most recently released episodes.
-This section builds on the Inbox functionality, introduced in the previous release and positively received by users.
+The Home screen allows users to quickly pick up episodes they started listening before, find newly released episodes and more.
+Sections on the screen display content to directly play or open, and provide quick access to the most commonly used screens like the Queue.
+The Home screen also builds on the Inbox, which was introduced in the previous release and positively received by users.

-Other sections allow to ‘Get surprised’ (random picks of not-yet-listened episodes), ‘Check your classics’ (podcasts that the user listened to most) and ‘Manage downloads’ (episodes that are downloaded on the device).
-The sections display items to interact with directly, but also provide quick access to some of the most commonly used screens like the Queue and Subscriptions list.
+AntennaPod’s new modern look follows Google’s ‘Material 3’ design system.
+With it, the app now also supports dynamic colors, a method to match system and app themes with a user’s wallpaper, as well as themed icons, the monochrome app icons introduced in Android 13.

-The app has been ported to Google’s ‘Material 3’ design system an even more modern feel, giving the app.
-AntennaPod now also supports dynamic colors, a method introduced in Android 12 to match system and app themes with a user’s wallpaper.
-In the same domain, the app dintroduce support for themed icons, introduced with Android 13.
+The app also has a refreshed app icon, which features prominently in the splash screen.
+The evolution of the icon is part of a brand update for the whole project, an exercise that is lead by and a contribution of the design company Freehive (known in the open source community from their Gnome 40 release video).

-Another change that regular users will notice is the refreshed app icon, which features prominently in the splash screen.
-The evolution of the icon is part of a brand update for the whole project, an exercise lead and contributed by the design company Freehive (known in the open source community from their Gnome 40 release video).
-After applying the new icon across the board, the team aims to give a facelift to its app store visuals and website.
+Other improvements in the 3.0 release include the ability to remove a single episode from the playback history, better episode spread while using smart shuffle in the queue, multi-select in the Inbox and the ability to load an episode’s latest chapters if based on the podcasting 2.0 standard.

-Other improvements in the 3.0 release include the ability to remove a single episode from the playback history, better episode spread while using smart shuffle in the queue, multi-select in the Inbox and the ability to load an episode’s latest chapters, if based on the podcasting 2.0 standard.
+---

 AntennaPod is a volunteer- and donation-based project.
 It is always open to contributions of all types, such as website and app development, translations, marketing, user research and design.